 Since this is usually an option of last resort, the seller will probably require a hefty interest rate, since selling you the business will be seen as a considerable risk if you were turned down for other more traditional financing options.

-Check out how this entrepreneur was able to build four thriving liquor stores thanks to fast funding from Biz2Credit.
+Check out how this entrepreneur was able to build four thriving liquor stores thanks to Biz2Credit’s fast funding.